EGAlberts/ReBeT/README.md

 In darknet_ros/launch/darknet_ros.launch.py you change node_executable and node_name to just executable and name.

 5. Install masced_bandits python library: `pip install masced-bandits`

+6. Run colcon build in the root of your workspace folder to build all the packages.

 ## Run
 We provide a number of scripts to easily reproduce our experiments.
 Simply use scripts/experiment1 and scripts/experiment2 to reproduce the two experiments from the paper.
 If you want do one simple run, you can use scripts/<name_of_manager>manager.sh with either UCB, Greedy, Random, or Reactive.